 All Medicare plans required by CMS to submit HEDIS are included in the published ratings.
 Medicare plans that are not required by CMS to submit HEDIS are not included in the published ratings unless they have earned NCQA Accreditation.

-Note: Ratings do not include Marketplace plans, or Medicare Supplemental plans.
+Note: Ratings do not include Exchange plans or Medicare Supplemental plans.

 How does NCQA define “state coverage”?